Advice

 To start, you’ll agree upon the commission rate paid to your listing agent.
 The listing agent’s commission is generally calculated using the total price of the home paid at closing along with an additional flat fee.

-Edina Realty is a full-service real estate company that provides a higher value to our buyer and seller clients compared to discount brokerages.
-As a result, Edina Realty and our agents have been the local market leader for 22 years, offering:
+Edina Realty is a full-service real estate company that provides professional and comprehensive products and resources to our buyer and seller clients compared to discount brokerages.
+As a result, Edina Realty and our agents have been the local market leader for 24 consecutive years, offering:

 Marketing and promotions

-In addition to paying the buyer’s agent for the sale, the listing agent’s commision often covers your home’s marketing and promotion costs.
+The listing agent’s commission often covers your home’s marketing and promotion costs.
 This means your agent may pay for things like:

 As a seller, remember that part of the cost you pay in commissions may go toward landing you a top-dollar offer on your home.